Welcome to the Early Years Foundation Stage (EYFS)

 Physical development is part of our daily routine, however, we do have an allocated time slot in which the children participate in an additional physical educational activity.
 This will usually be on a Tuesday but sometimes the day changes or extra sessions are planned for.
 Children may be required to remove shoes and socks for some activities and PE kit will be required in the summer term.
 If your child wears earrings they need to be able to remove them or cover them with tape.

 Your child’s Learning Journal celebrates his or her experiences.
 Over time it will tell a story about your child – his or her learning, friends, and the experiences he or she enjoys sharing with others.
 We watch and notice each child at play because it helps us to understand and support their individual well-being and development.
 We really get to know the children as unique people with special skills, interests, and ideas.
 The more we understand about your child, the better we can support them in the way that is right for them.
-Though the journal is mainly added to at school it belongs to you and your child and we think that it is important for them to take the Learning Journal home so that you can share in your child’s learning.
 You are welcome to add photographs and notes about the things your child does at home, when you tell us about your child a clearer picture unfolds, and together we can plan more effectively to help your child’s learning and development.
 Each child’s journal has a unique ID for parents/carers to login.
-Tapestry Online Journal
+T

 House points are awarded for positive behaviour and good work.
 The EYFS also uses a more visual reward system called How to catch a star.
 Children are asked to move their pictures from the hands to the stars to celebrate great learning.
 At the end of the day, they get a star sticker.